Rhetorical Tools List

 Emphasizing a point by seeming to pass over it.
 It can be a form of irony.

-Figure of balance identified by a similarity in the syntactical structure of a set of words in successive words, phrases, clauses, or sentences with the same or very similar grammatical structure.
-This figure often occurs in public addresses with other figures such as antithesis, anaphora, asyndeton, climax, epistrophe and symploce.
+Figure of balance identified by a similarity in the syntactical structure of a set of words in successive phrases, clauses, sentences; successive words, phrases, clauses with the same or very similar grammatical structure.
+This figure often occurs in public addresses with others such as antithesis, anaphora, asyndeton, climax, epistrophe and symploce.

-“Let every nation know, whether it wishes us well or ill, that we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe, to assure the survival and the success of liberty.
-John F. Kennedy, Inaugural Address, 20 January 1961.
+- “Let every nation know, whether it wishes us well or ill, that we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe, to assure the survival and the success of liberty.
+John F. Kennedy, Inaugural Address.

 Figure of speech in which the latter part of a sentence or phrase is surprising or unexpected; frequently humorous.